 Enjoy your own time after many days of challenging mountain hills, explore the charming town on foot through narrow streets with plenty of lanterns, and along rivers and canals.
 Hoi An was the principal port of the Cham Kingdom, which controlled the strategic spice trade with Indonesia from the 7th to the 10th century and was a major international port in the 16th and 17th centuries - and the foreign influences are discernible to this day.
 The Cham people were Hindu, and by the 10th century, the influence of Arab traders to Hoi An resulted in some converting to become Muslims.

 You commence the day with an hour of vehicle drives to Da Nang city, where you warm up your body with a few km on the road before you challenge Hai Van Pass yourself, conquer 12km to the mountain tops.
 Hai Van Pass or Sea Clouds Pass offers spectacular landscapes on the Truong Son mountain range.
-The road winding up the mountain, less traffic because there are vehicle tunnels.
+The road winding up the mountain Pass to peak.

 Hue was the former capital of Vietnam before 1945.
 It was almost totally destroyed in Vietnam War during the Tet Offensive.
 It holds Vietnam's Royal past treasures, including; tombs, pagodas, a typical blend of Western and Oriental architectures.
 You first visit Purple Citadel and learn more about Vietnam's ancient and modern history.
 The Purple City is where only the emperor and his eunuchs, servants, and concubines were allowed.